dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/user-guide/index.md

 ### Include the SDK

+#### Dependency packages

+- **core.js**: In version 4.0.0 we integrated DCE as one of the important components of Dynamsoft Capture Vision(DCV), DCE inherits ImageSourceAdapter class from core module and has the ability to manage the input image, so core.js is mandatory;
+- **cvr.js**(optional): DCE has many advanced features like auto-zoom,enhanced-focus and tap-to-focus.
+If you want to use them, you need to include cvr.js.

 #### Use a CDN

 The simplest way to include the SDK is to use either the [jsDelivr](https://jsdelivr.com/) or [UNPKG](https://unpkg.com/) CDN.